1 cup light vinaigrette dressing

 Serves 8 to 10.

 Don't overthink it.
-Before you add tomatoes, lettuce, other vegetables, cubes of cheese, or chunks of meat, try it this way first.
-It's a very hearty, flavorful and colorful salad.
+Before you add tomatoes, lettuce, other vegetables, cubes of cheese, or chunks of meat, try it plain first.
+It's a very hearty, flavorful and colorful salad without the extras.